 Enter the fear

-Essentially it is pulling us back, limiting our options.
+It pulls us back, limiting our options.
 It whispers into our ears:

 And instead of creating our lives we sit with an anxious heart, literally paralyzed by imaginary troubles of the unknown waves yet to come.